unlock-protocol/docs/docs/tutorials/smart-contracts/ethers.md

 ## Deploying new Membership contract

 New Locks are deployed using the Unlock contract (it is a factory contract).
-For this, it is recommend to use the `createUpgradeableLockAtVersion` function.
+For this, it is recommended to use the `createUpgradeableLockAtVersion` function.
 This function deploys a lock at a specific version and takes 2 arguments: a blob of all the arguments and the version number.

 Here we deploy locks in version 11: